chenlrv/pcibex-experiment-script-generator/README.md

-# **Python Hackathon - Package for behavioral expreiments in sentences parsing: Prof. Aya Meltzer**
+# **Python Hackathon - Package for behavioral experiments in sentences parsing: Prof. Aya Meltzer**

 **Project Description:**
 In the lab, behavioral experiments are run using PCIbex, an online java script based